openml/server-api/docs/migration.md

 When accessing this endpoint when authenticated as administrator, it now correctly includes datasets which are private.

+The `limit` and `offset` parameters can now be used independently, you no longer need to provide both if you wish to set only one.

 ## V1 to V2
 Most of the changes are focused on standardizing responses, working on: